chriswegmann/drone_steering/README.md

 ![Gesture in time](docs/images/gesture_in_time.png)

 We recorded about 45 minutes of video and labelled them appropriately.
 Sequences that show no or only partial gestures were labelled as 0 (= ‘no gesture’).
 Subsequently, we pre-processed the data and used it as input to a classification model.
-You can find more details to both topics in the slide deck in the ‘docs’ folder.
+You can find more details to both topics in this [slide deck](docs/documentation_drone_steering.pdf).

 ### Installation